 - Proper Reporting: ERISA policies require reporting to the government – such as specific retirement plan details.

-- Disclosures: Participants in employee-sponsored plans are legally entitled to disclosures such as what kind of benefits they can get, who can use the benefits, any plan restrictions such as medications, doctor visits or surgery coverage.
+- Disclosures: Participants in employer-sponsored plans are legally entitled to disclosures such as what kind of benefits they can get, who can use the benefits, any plan restrictions such as medications, doctor visits or surgery coverage.

 - Safeguards: Employers are required to submit both claims and a written appeal policy in writing to the government.